kubernetes/enhancements/keps/sig-api-machinery/20190324-declatative-field-manager.md

 They want to make use of the new Server Side Apply, so concurrent changes to objects from different actors are possible without unwanted overlap/conflicts.

 To do so, assuming the changes in this KEP, Alice would add the newly introduced field to all manifests in their config management repo.
-The field would be set to e.g. `configManagement` (or their repo name).
+The `fieldManager` value would be set to e.g. `configManagement` (or their repo name).
 Additionally, she would update the manifests sent by different actors (like controllers) to contain the field with a value like `controllerName`.
 Note that this might already be the case for some through the defaulting to the user-agent inside the apply and update pathway.

 If now the team updates their repo with a change to their manifests, Jenkins again applies them as usual.
 On the apiserver side though, the fieldManager set in the applied manifest gets used and all fields set now get owned by the `configManagement` fieldManager.